lubiana/no-framework-tutorial/05-http.md

 ```

 Right now we are just outputting the Response-Body without any headers or http-status.
 So we need to expand our
-output-logic a little bit more.
+output-logic a little more.
 Replace the line that echos the response-body with the following:

 ```php
 foreach ($response->getHeaders() as $name => $values) {